 Ina Otzko, born in Sandnessjøen, Norway 1972.
 Lives and works in Norway & Italy.
 She holds a dual Master’s from the Image and Communication (2004) and Fine Art (2007) programs at Goldsmiths College in London and an additional Master’s degree in Sound Studies (2012) from Berlin University of Arts, UdK.
 Otzko was the first recipient of Twendeprisen / Twende Art Award in 2018.

 Otzko works with various mediums including photography, video, sound, sculpture, installation and text.
 Her works has been presented in numerous spaces, museums and galleries both at home and internationally.
-She travels a lot and currently lives and works in Northern-Norway & Italy.

 Eric and Louise Franck Collection, London UK